-Over the coming years, we will scale up our sales and marketing efforts with a view to reinforcing our market positions in the individual markets and increasing the total business volume of the Group – thus ensuring the long-term value of our many brands.
+In the coming years, we will scale up our sales and marketing efforts with a view to reinforcing our market positions in the individual markets and increasing the total business of the Group – thus ensuring the long-term value of our many brands.

-Our strategy has been determined taking into account that Royal Unibrew operates in markets that are characterised by different dynamics.
+Our strategy has been “designed” taking into account that Royal Unibrew operates in diverse markets that are characterised by different dynamics.

 Main elements of the overall strategy